maizzle/maizzle.com/content/docs/transformers/url-parameters.md

 ## Usage

-To add the same parameters to all URLs in all Templates, use your environment config:
+To add the same parameters to all URLs in all Templates, use the environment config:

 <code-sample title="config.js">